 In the first initial phase after infection, diagnosis and recognition of these invasive fungus-like organism called "Morgellons" (bacteria, protozoa, fungus?) is very difficult (See also "process of an infection"), since generally there are only a few typical skin symptoms recognizable and the overall clinical picture usually presents at first similar to "Scabies", or some fungal infections as Pityrosporum folliculitis or Phaeoacremonium parasiticum or Coccidioides immitis or some dermatophytes and protozoa infection as Pythium insidiosum with similar symptoms.

-To diagnose Morgellons as disease (any antibodies, filaments in/on the skin etc.) is very difficult, but at least one should start first with usual blood tests for Lyme disease and its typical co-infections (note: most tests are negative initially or later).
-M-R-O survey (check here) and interviews with thousands of Morgellons sufferers showed that most of them are suffering from Lyme disease, and this disease is more important to treat in the beginning before it`s too late!
+To diagnose Morgellons as disease (any antibodies, filaments in/on the skin etc.) might be difficult, but at least one should start first with usual blood tests for Lyme disease and its typical co-infections (note: most tests are negative initially or later).
+M-R-O survey (check here) and interviews with thousands of Morgellons sufferers showed that most of them are suffering from Lyme disease (approx. 45%), and this disease is more important to treat in the beginning before it`s too late!

 The differential diagnosis should consider and exclude the usual pseudo-scabies, as well as any form of usual bacterial or other fungal skin infections.
 Infections with Staphilococcus aureus bacteria can show initially similar symptoms and they may be, sometimes, involved too.